notalanjoseph/RSMS-ActivityPoints-Calculator/README.md

 ```bash
 python msEdge.py
 ```
-- Thats it!
+- That's it!
 The automated browser will open in your system and do the work.
 The program may take a few minutes to complete based on the no.of semesters.
 The result will be displayed in your terminal.